Sinchan-hub/maternal-fetal-health-analysis/README.md

 ## 📌 Overview

-This project performs exploratory data analysis on a Cardiotocographic dataset using Python.
+This project performs Exploratory Data Analysis (EDA) on a Cardiotocographic dataset using Python.

-The analysis focuses on understanding the structure and quality of the dataset, examining feature distributions, identifying missing values and potential outliers, and studying relationships between numerical variables and the NSP target variable.
+The analysis focuses on understanding the structure and quality of the dataset, identifying missing values and outliers, exploring feature distributions, and analyzing relationships between cardiotocographic measurements.

+The project was developed using Python, Pandas, NumPy, Matplotlib, Seaborn, and Jupyter Notebook.

 ---

 ## 🎯 Objectives

+- Load and understand the Cardiotocographic dataset
-- Explore the structure of the dataset
+- Explore the structure and characteristics of the data
+- Perform data cleaning and preparation
+- Identify missing values
 - Analyze descriptive statistics
-- Identify missing values
-- Check duplicate records
-- Examine feature distributions
-- Detect potential outliers
+- Detect and handle outliers using the IQR method
-- Analyze correlations between variables
-- Study feature distributions across NSP classes
+- Study feature distributions
+- Analyze relationships between numerical variables
+- Examine correlations between features
-- Extract meaningful observations from the data
+- Generate meaningful visualizations from the dataset

 ---

 ## 📊 Dataset

-The dataset contains:

-- 2,126 observations
-- 14 numerical variables
+The dataset contains **2,126 observations and 14 numerical variables**.

+The variables represent cardiotocographic measurements, while `NSP` represents the fetal state classification.

 ### Features